Looking for a great book to inspire on sustainability and living a greener life? You’re in the right place!

-The list below gives you 15 of the best books on sustainability and nature.
-It’s not an exhaustive list by any means – there are a tonnes of good books on sustainable living and the natural world to choose from – but it will give you a fantastic starting point and covers a variety of topics.
+My list gives you 15 of the best books on sustainable living and nature.
+It’s not an exhaustive list by any means – there are a tonnes of good books out there on this topic – but it will give you a fantastic starting point on this varied area.
 There’s a book for everyone here.

 Disclaimer: This blog post comes in partnership with Wordery, the alternative and more ethical online bookshop, who gifted me a number of the books here.
 The post contains affiliate links.
 Any subsequent purchases come at no cost to you.
 You can get 12% off two or more items by using the code TINYECO.
 Thank you for your support.

 Take a good look at the list below and choose your next book (or if you’re like me next several books) to inspire you to live more sustainably and in harmony with the environment and natural world.

 From understanding how trees work, rewilding projects and sustainable living tips, to sustainability classics, system changes and environmental economics, the list has more than one book for everyone.
 Let’s get stuck in!

 3,500 acres back to nature?
 This is what the book Wilding: The Return of Nature to a British Farm is all about.

 In 2000, the Knepp Estate was close to bankruptcy with its traditional farming ways, so the owners decided to give it back to nature with minimal intervention.
 The results have been remarkable, and Knepp is now a beacon for conservation in the UK.
 The owner of the estate is now a board member of Rewilding Britain.

 This book offers an enlightening, inspiring and hopeful story of how nature can repair itself when given the chance.